 This is also quite a student area with again a mixture of mural based works and graffiti.
 Banksy’s famous ‘Mild Mild West’ piece is here on the side of Hamilton House.
-It depicts a teddy bear throwing a petrol bomb at three riot policemen.
-That’s probably it’s most well known piece which in itself sits just across from Cosmo Sarson’s breakdancing Jesus and just round the corner from impressive works from Phlegm and Stinkfish.
+It depicts a teddy bear throwing petrol bomb at three riot policemen.
+It sits just across from Cosmo Sarson’s breakdancing Jesus and just round the corner from impressive works from Phlegm and Stinkfish.

 The stretch of road itself isn’t long but there are plenty of side streets so if you ever do go make sure you take enough time to wander round those.
 The Bearpit right at the end is a roundabout underpass system with a lot of graffiti which has become a bit of a makeshift skateboard hangout.
 It’s worth walking through at least.